 Remember to sign, date and write your Main Location Code on any list of ear tags you provide.
 Attach it securely to the claim form.

 Claim period

-Claims can be made from 1 September, 2016 and there is no limit to the number of claims you can make by the close of the scheme on 31 December, 2016.
+Claims can be made from throughout the year and there is no limit to the number of claims you can make by the close of the scheme year on 31 December.